control-toolbox/Tutorials.jl/docs/src/tutorial-continuation.md

 Then we perform the continuation with a simple *for* loop, using each solution to initialize the next problem.

 ```@example main
-init1 = ()
+init = ()
-for T=1:5
+data = DataFrame(T=Float64[], Objective=Float64[], Iterations=Int[])
+for T ∈ range(1, 2, length=5)
-    ocp1 = ocp_T(T)
+    ocp = problem(T)
-    sol1 = solve(ocp1; display=false, init=init1)
+    sol = solve(ocp; init=init, display=false)
-    global init1 = sol1
+    global init = sol
-    @printf("T %.2f objective %9.6f iterations %d\n", T, objective(sol1), iterations(sol1))
+    push!(data, (T=T, Objective=objective(sol), Iterations=iterations(sol)))
 end
+println(data)
 ```

 ## Continuation on global variable

-As a second example, we show how to avoid redefining a new OCP each time, and modify the original one instead.
-More precisely we now solve a Goddard problem for a decreasing maximal thrust.
-If we store the value for *Tmax* in a global variable, we can simply modify this variable and keep the same OCP problem during the continuation.
+As a second example, we show how to avoid redefining a new optimal control problem at each step by modifying the original one instead.
+More precisely, we solve a Goddard problem with a decreasing maximum thrust.
+By storing the value of `Tmax` in a global variable, we can simply update this variable and reuse the same problem throughout the continuation.

-Let us first define the Goddard problem (note that the formulation below illustrates all the possible constraints types, and the problem could be defined in a more compact way).
+Let us first define the Goddard problem.
+Note that the formulation below illustrates all types of constraints, and the problem could be written more compactly.

 ```@example main
-Cd = 310
-Tmax = 3.5
-β = 500
-b = 2
-function F0(x)
-    r, v, m = x
-    D = Cd * v^2 * exp(-β*(r - 1))
-    return [ v, -D/m - 1/r^2, 0 ]
-end
-function F1(x)
-    r, v, m = x
-    return [ 0, Tmax/m, -b*Tmax ]
-end
+# Parameters
 r0 = 1
 v0 = 0
 m0 = 1